TheTechAngle/TheTechAngle.github.io/_posts/2018-10-1-DynamoDB.md

 If not, here's my summary of the design.
 (While reading the Amazon paper on DynamoDB, I found out that S3 is a short form for simple storage service.
 Fun Fact)

 ### COMPLETELY DECENTRALIZED and SYMMETRICAL

+A completely decentralized system, DynamoDB does not have a bottleneck or a single point of failure that is the master node.
 Amazon wants its site to be available to customers no matter what.
-As we know from the CAP theorem, for highly scalable systems, as the network keeps growing you risk partitions that divide the system at which point you have to choose between consistency and availability.
+As we know from the CAP theorem for highly scalable systems, as the network keeps growing you risk partitions that divide the system.
+At this point you have to choose between consistency and availability.
-Amazon sacrifices consistency for scalability and availability.
+Amazon prioritizes scalability and availability over consistency.
 Data is partitioned and replicated using consistent hashing, and consistency is maintained using object versioning, with a quorum like technique and a decentralized replica synchronization protocol.
-Dynamo has a gossip protocol for failure prevention (which one day lead to a system outage, an interesting case we’ll discuss later)
+Dynamo has a gossip protocol for failure prevention (This protocol led to a system outage for AmazonS3, [an interesting case](https://status.aws.amazon.com/s3-20080720.html) you should read).
+"Dynamo can be characterized as a zero-hop DHT, where each node maintains enough routing information locally to route a request to the appropriate node directly, to increase latency."

-"Clients and services engage in a Service Level Agreement (SLA), a formally negotiated contract where a client and a service agree on several system-related characteristics, which most prominently include the client’s expected request rate distribution for a particular API and the expected service latency under those conditions.
-An example of a simple SLA is a service guaranteeing that it will provide a response within 300ms for 99.9% of its requests for a peak client load of 500 requests per second."

 ### Dynamo’s consistency
 Writes are NEVER rejected.
-Interesting.
+That's Interesting.
 So who resolves the conflicts?
-The datastore could use a last write wins method, which though the default is not very smart.
+The datastore could use a last write wins method which, though the default, is not very smart.
 Instead the application layer is allowed to manipulate it, for example, maybe merge the two writes.

-"Dynamo can be characterized as a zero-hop DHT, where each node maintains enough routing information locally to route a request to the appropriate node directly, to increase latency."

 ### Dynamo System Interface
 Dynamo has the two quintessential operations we’ve come to know and love - get() and put() Put takes in another parameter apart from the key and object - the context which store metadata related to the caller including the version set of the object.